luiswirth/bsc-thesis/src/matter.typ

 through a global numbering.
 This is a bijective mapping between the simplex index and the abstract simplex itself.
 This represented through this `IndexSet` data structure from the `index-map` crate.
-It has the typical `Vec` funcitonality for retrieving a `Simplex` from it's `SimplexIdx`, but it also supports the reverse direction (through hashing) of retrieving the index from the `Simplex` itself.
+It has the typical `Vec` functionality for retrieving a `Simplex` from it's `SimplexIdx`, but it also supports the reverse direction (through hashing) of retrieving the index from the `Simplex` itself.
 ```rust